scan-io-git/scan-io/README.md

 ```
 make build
 ```
+In this case you will need to install all dependencies before using the application. <br>
+"Please note that the list of dependencies you will need may vary depending on the plugins you intend to use.
+We recommend checking the installation instructions for [each plugin](/README.md#plugins) to determine its specific requirements.

 ## Articles to Read
 Here are some articles that provide more information about using the Scanio application.